CKLD-FM

 CKLD-FM is a Canadian radio station, broadcasting a soft adult contemporary format at 105.5 FM in Thetford Mines, Quebec.
 It shares the programming of sister station CFDA-FM in Victoriaville.

 The stations air the same programming at all times, although both stations produce a portion of the shared broadcast schedule from separate studios.
 Their CHR sister station CFJO-FM also produces programming in both cities, although it serves the region from a single 100-kilowatt transmitter.

 History

 The station was launched on February 12, 1950 by Radio Mégantic.
 Broadcasting on 1230 AM, it was a private affiliate of the Radio-Canada network.
 François Labbé became president of the company in 1965.

 The station moved to 1330 AM in 1976, and disaffiliated from Radio-Canada in 1979.
 The station moved to its current frequency in 1999.

-In April 2014, Montreal-based Attraction Radio announced plans to acquire all of Réseau des Appalaches' stations, including CKLD-FM and CJLP-FM; the decision is currently awaiting CRTC approval.
+In April 2014, Montreal-based Attraction Radio (now Arsenal Media) announced plans to acquire all of Réseau des Appalaches' stations, including CKLD-FM and CJLP-FM; the decision is currently awaiting CRTC approval.